al3xkras/sovits-svc-tools-docker/README.md

 ### Disclaimer

-This software is provided "as is," without any warranty of any kind.
+This software is provided "as is," without warranty of any kind.
 Use it at your own risk.